 "No, no!"
 George cried.
 "It's a brilliant story, if everyone would just shut up."
 He glared at Hermione.
 "Continue, Harry, and take your time."

 Harry grinned at him.
-"Chamberlain had already got the idea to use more than one hiding place for the Pensieve, the houses in Dunster and Withypool, so he was okay with having another hiding location at Godric's Hollow.
+"Chamberlain had already got the idea to use more than one hiding place for the Pensieve until they could smuggle it to France—the houses in Dunster and Withypool—so he was okay with having another hiding location at Godric's Hollow.
 Sprout had been studying the blood protection that still existed there, and she had finally figured out a way to break it, at least as far as the bedroom was concerned.
-So she figured that it was completely safe.
+But she figured that it was completely safe because the spell to break it was so complicated.

 "And then, just about a week and a half ago, Philbert Deverill got wind of the plot.
 He liked to bet on Muggle horse races, and he had just won a lot of money.
 His bookie was Mundungus Fletcher, who had already been approached by Chamberlain, with a little help from his wife.
 Dung is susceptible to the ladies, as we know."
 He grinned at Ginny.